JonVega/piTVstation/README.md

 So... commercials, if you would like them to play after each episode then adjust the variable above `AMOUNT_COMMERCIALS=0` to as many as you like.

 **But what about during playback?** You know, when an episode fades to black for a commercial break.
 Then you'll have to add stopmarks yourself manually.
 Tedious, I know, but it does help with videos that have commercials already in them or episodes that lack commercials.
-With this can ignore those commercials and resume playback or add commercials in ourselves.
+By adding stopmarks manually, we can ignore those commercials and resume playback or add commercials in ourselves.

 In the piTVstation's video folder, you'll notice that `.txt` files were created for every video file.
 Like so: